ontola/raadstalk/README.md

 - `docker-compose up trends` for running trends task to update the words
 - `docker-compose up countall` for updating trends task to update the counts

+## Local development

-If you want to work locally on some specific service (e.g. the server), set the service scale parameter to 0: `docker-compose up --build --scale app=0`
+- If you want to work locally on some specific service (e.g. the server), set the service scale parameter to 0: `docker-compose up --build --scale app=0`
+- Setup the environment variables `mv template.env .env`
+- Redis admin is available at `http://localhost:8888`

 ## Redis configuration